esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/GerasimowMaltaisLapointe GUI.md

             slicer.util.messageBox("Please place the T4R tangent first using Step 2.")
             return

-        # Check if we should use the bilateral method (T4L exists)
-        use_bilateral = "T4L" in self.tangents

         try:
             # --- Get Plane Information ---
             planeNormal = np.zeros(3)